Zeebrow/ec2-price-tracker/README.md

 Use a headless Chrome browser to gather EC2 price info: <https://aws.amazon.com/ec2/pricing/on-demand/>

+Postres was chosen because `psycopg2` is fully thread-safe.

 # data

-Store data in a collection of csv files, or in a Postgres database table.
+Stores data in a Postgres schema, but also in flat CSV files.

 Each run of the program creates about 13M (181K compressed) of csv data.